oughtinc/primer/chapters/verifiers/checking-answers.md

 0.06723949284762187
 ```

-The model can't see that the answer is correct.
+The model can’t see that the answer is correct.

 What if we also give the reasoning steps?